 It’s rumoured that to become a real Peachlander, you have to climb Pincushion Mountain.
 Even if you don’t care about becoming a Peachlander, the opportunity to experience absolutely stunning views of Okanagan Lake and the iconic Pincushion Canadian flag are reason enough for the hike — and the sweat.

-Pincushion Mountain is located in Peachland and is only 26 km from Kelowna, BC.
-Thanks to its close proximity to Kelowna, it’s great for a quick day hike all times of the year.
-Plus, it’s one of those unicorn trails where there are spectacular views throughout the entire trail, instead of just the summit.
+Pincushion Mountain in Peachland is only 26 km from Kelowna, BC.
+Thanks to its close proximity to the hub of the Okanagan, it’s great for a quick day hike any time of the year.
+Plus, it’s one of those unicorn trails where there are spectacular views throughout the entire hike and not just the summit.
 I’m a big fan of those trails!

 Pincushion is a moderate hike.
 Come prepared for a steady uphill climb that has a few difficult sections.
 And be ready to sweat.
 Seriously sweat.
 Have I mentioned you’ll be sweating?

 Pincushion Mountain is one of our favourite Okanagan hikes!
 I’m all about panoramic views, especially if it involves Okanagan Lake, and Pincushion certainly doesn’t disappoint.
 The sprawling views from its summit are 100% worth the sometimes difficult uphill climb and occasional choice word.

 The Pincushion trail doesn’t have many flat sections, but there are numerous rest stops with amazing views along the way.
 The first part of the trail is pretty exposed, so it’s best to begin your hike either in the early morning or late afternoon when you won’t be in the direct sun.
 Plus, if you head out early enough you could even enjoy a beautiful sunrise!
 Maybe one day I’ll wake up early enough for that.